The Business Plan Framework: A Vision of Shared Prosperity

 Priority Initiatives to Achieve the Goals and Imperatives

-With these imperatives in mind, the Business Plan has identified a select few priorities that address needs and opportunities appropriate to tackle in 2022.
-These priorities include overhauling Oregon’s manufacturing strategy, investing in workforce education, expanding broadband access and use, accelerating housing supply, and several other initiatives.
+With these imperatives in mind, the Business Plan identifies a select few priorities that address needs and opportunities appropriate to tackle in the year ahead.
+In recent years, these priorities have included overhauling Oregon’s manufacturing strategy, investing in workforce education, expanding broadband access and use, accelerating housing supply, and several other initiatives.